Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-25-recursive-readonly-for-objects.md

 ---
-title: Recursive Readonly for objects in TypeScript
+title: Recursive Readonly for objects
 date: "2021-04-25"
 description: Given the object, return object where all properties on all levels are readonly
 labels: